micheledallatorre/mws-restaurant-stage-1/README.md

+#INFO
 Fetched from Udacity's Start Code.
 This Github Repo is used to accomplish the Mobile-Web-Specialist Nanodegree.

+To run the project launch Git bash with command `python -m http.server 8000` then open your browser and go to `http://localhost:8000`

+---

 # Mobile Web Specialist Certification Course